fcostin/tcplb/docs/DESIGN.md

 Other parameters (e.g. timeouts) will be defined as constants in the code and will require rebuilding from source to tweak.

+For proof-of-concept, authorisation configuration data will be supplied by the user in a single JSON file.
+See the authorisation section for more information.

 Beyond proof-of-concept, the application aspires to: